 - Never mix drinks because this can rapidly increase the alcohol concentration in your blood

 When you have a heavy night drinking, you can check your urine, and if it is dark, you should start drinking water as soon as possible.

 If you think that the alcohol concentration in your blood is too high, seek immediate medical help.

-The whole process of flushing out alcohol with fluids is highly questionable because fluids can only help you with hydration and improving the physical body’s functions.
+The process of flushing out alcohol with fluids is highly questionable because fluids can only help you with hydration and improve the physical body’s functions.
 They can only flush out alcohol to some extent through the urine when the whole metabolizing process in the liver is completed.